 And, what is required to move us towards a pluralistic commons—a space that might hold our multitudes and their potentials towards shared futures

-We are very excited to announce our new 2025/2026 season.
-A warm, open invitation, Speculating on Plurality is a prompt to artists, technologists and writers playfully or critically take up these questions and imagine or instigate new frameworks, interventions, or inventions to address what concerns us the most: from state surveillance, the climate, digital fugitivity, to interventions in the face of techno feudalism/fascism.
-The new season of gatherings, making, and togetherness features two artist conversations with our community at Secret Riso Club, experimental writing and storytelling, and a return, for the first time since the onset of the pandemic, to Eyebeam’s nourishing and supportive physical residency in New York City.
+In the fall of 2025, we announced the 2025/2026 season of programming, a warm, open invitation, Speculating on Plurality prompting artists, technologists and writers to playfully or critically imagine and instigate new frameworks, interventions, or inventions to address what concerns us the most: from state surveillance, the climate, digital fugitivity, the rise of techno feudalism/fascism.
+The new season of gatherings, making, and togetherness featured a pair of artist conversations at Secret Riso Club in Bushwick, Brooklyn, and will mark a return, for the first time since the onset of the pandemic, to Eyebeam’s nourishing and supportive physical residency in New York City.

-In the fall, Eyebeam opens this series with Urgent Inquiries, two evenings of Eyebeam alum artist conversations inviting practitioners whose works incites us to imagine or instigate new frameworks, interventions, or inventions to address questions that concern us the most bringing us to present Speculating on Plurality to our community.
-Urgent Inquiries brings our alumni community together to think and act through hyper-contemporary issues together.
-In a time of intersecting crises where we attest to ongoing genocides, the rapid rise of techno-fascism, and climate disaster, what are the frameworks, interventions and inventions through which we can better understand our world?
+In the fall, Eyebeam opened this series with Urgent Inquiries, two evenings of community-centered Eyebeam alum artist conversations inviting practitioners whose works incite us to imagine or instigate new frameworks, interventions, or inventions to address questions that concern us the most, bringing us to present Speculating on Plurality to our community.
+Urgent Inquiries brought our alumni community together to initiate an active dialogue that gets us to explore the conditions of artists, technologists, and communities play in responding to and shaping some of the most urgent issues in our society.

-To coincide with the launch of the events at Secret Riso Club, we invite all practitioners and supporters in the Eyebeam community, to join our discord server.
-For folks across the globe and unable to join the in-person conversations, we hope you all can share your own critical thoughts and responses on our Discord community.
-We open our server to keep us all engaging (asynchronously) in conversations about frameworks, interventions, or inventions that move us to challenge the existing system of state surveillance, techno feudalism/fascism, and censorial repression that is prevalent in and out of our digital spaces.
+To coincide with the launch of the events at Secret Riso Club, we invited practitioners and supporters in the Eyebeam community, to join our discord server.
+For folks across the globe and unable to join any in-person conversations, we are hoping to continue the stream of critical thoughts and responses on our Discord community.
+We open our server to keep us all engaging (asynchronously) in conversations about frameworks, interventions, or inventions that move us to challenge the existing system of state surveillance, techno-feudalism/fascism, and censorial repression that is prevalent in and out of our digital spaces.

 Timeline

-This 2026 residency invites 6 emerging artists to apply whose work and thinking act as catalysts in defining our paths ahead.
-This residency supports works in progress, and residents will not be required to complete their proposed work during the residency, but rather share in the process with each other and Eyebeam’s communities through discussion and open studio events.
+This 2026 Eyebeam Residency will invite emerging artists based in New York (5 boroughs) to apply whose work and thinking act as catalysts in defining our paths ahead and aligns with the theme Speculating on Plurality.
+This residency will support emerging artists (see eligibility below) seeking to further develop work in progress.
+Residents will not be required to complete any work during the residency, but rather, share in the process with each other and Eyebeam’s communities through discussion, writing (optional) and related events.

 Number of Residents: 6